fluidity-money/passport.superposition.so/README.md

 ![Diagram of the state transition](diagrams/state-transition.svg)

+Emissions are consumed by the contract to produce side effects related to balances.
+Storage is the contract itself.
+The Applicative type is provided to the contract to do the conversion internally to the StateMachine.
+Conversions should only happen inside the Solver contract.
 The applicative form conversion follows the following diagram:

 ![Diagram of the form conversion](diagrams/applicative-and-state-machine.svg)